fullstack-development/Uniswap-v3-Fork-SC/README.md

 For simplicity, we use a monorepo that combines:
 - v3-core,
 - v3-periphery.
+- `Multicall2.sol`

+> **Multicall2.sol** is smart contract for receiving data and sending transactions from the web interface.
+We forked the old version of the interface under the tag 3.3.6.
+It can only work with the Ethereum network and requires a multicall [of the old version](https://etherscan.io/address/0x5BA1e12693Dc8F9c48aAD8770482f4739bEeD696#code).
+Therefore, we deployed it separately.

-## Foundry and Hardhat
+## Hardhat

-For convenience, the project can be built using Hardhat and Foundry.
-However, deployment is set up only with the [Hardhat Ignition](https://hardhat.org/ignition/docs/getting-started#overview) tool.
+For convenience, the project can be built using Hardhat.
+Deployment is set up only with the [Hardhat Ignition](https://hardhat.org/ignition/docs/getting-started#overview) tool.

 ## Getting Started